txthinking/zoro/README.md

 ### `$ mr2 httpsclient` on local

-On client, assume your remote mr2 httpsserver is `1.2.3.4:9999`, your local HTTP 1.1 server is `127.0.0.1:8080`, want the remote server to open subdomain `hey`
+Assume your remote mr2 httpsserver is `1.2.3.4:9999`, your local HTTP 1.1 server is `127.0.0.1:8080`, want the remote server to open subdomain `hey`

 ```
 $ mr2 httpsclient -s 1.2.3.4:9999 -p password --serverSubdomain hey -c 127.0.0.1:8080